ansible/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 running the tests to give close to minimum rights required to run the tests.
-Please note that this does not fully restrict the user; The user has wide privileges for viewing account definitions and is also able to manage some resources that are not related to testing (for example AWS lambdas with different names) primarily due to the limitations of the Amazon ARN notation.
+Please note that this does not fully restrict the user; The user has wide privileges for viewing account definitions and is also able to manage some resources that are not related to testing (for example, AWS lambdas with different names) primarily due to the limitations of the Amazon ARN notation.
 At the very least the policy limits the user to one region, however tests should not be run in a primary production account in any case.